mona-piya/StackoverflowAnalysis/readme.md

 | 5    | Random Forest           | 0.83     | 0.32        | 1.31 |
 | 6    | Linear SVC              | 0.85     | 0.40        | 0.03 |

 Most models gave quite high accuracy score (more than 80%).
-Unfortunately, none of them has good enough r2 values.
+Unfortunately, none of them has good enough R2 values.
-The best model is Logistic Regression with r2 just approximately 0.4.
+The best model is Logistic Regression with R2 just approximately 0.4.
 We cannot confidently say that Logistic Regression is a good fit to predict the salary of Data Scientists.

-**This question we leave for further exploration in future projects.**

-### <a name="6.3 Computing Hamming Loss and Jacard Score on the above models">6.3) Computing Hamming Loss and Jacard Score on the above models</a>
+#### <a name="6.2.1 Computing Hamming Loss and Jacard Score on the above models">6.3) Computing Hamming Loss and Jacard Score on the above models</a>

 - Hamming loss is the fraction of labels that are incorrectly predicted ( evaluation metrics for a classifier model.)<br>
   Hamming loss value range between 0 and 1, Having HL less is the best.